 For beginners, computer-based drawing and design programs can go a long way to simplifying interior design projects.
 There are, however, still principles of design you need to keep in mind if you are tackling a design project without the help of a professional, including:

-- anthropometric and ergonomic measurements - these measurements help you make sure a room is comfortable and user friendly
+- Using anthropometric and ergonomic measurements - measurements that help you make sure a room is comfortable and user friendly

 - The Fibonacci Series - a measurement tool

-- The Golden Mean - a guide to choosing the size of furniture and other additions to a room in a way that is pleasing to the eye
+- The Golden Mean - (aka the golden ratio) a guide to choosing the size of furniture and other additions to a room in a way that is pleasing to the eye

 A color wheel is just that - it is a small wheel with colors strategically placed around the wheel.
 Where the color sits on the wheel in relation to the other colors is a guide to the effect created by different color combinations.
 There are three sets of colors on a color wheel: